-The Zcash transaction format is as follows (this should be read in the context of consensus rules later in the section):
+The Zcash transaction format up to and including transaction version 4 is as follows (this should be read in the context of consensus rules later in the section):

-Version Bytes Name Data Type Description ≥ 1 4 header uint32 Contains: · fOverwintered flag (bit 31) · version (bits 300) - transaction version. ≥ 3 4 nVersionGroupId uint32 Version group ID (nonzero). ≥ 1 Varies tx_in_count compactSize uint Number of transparent inputs. ≥ 1 Varies tx_in tx_in Transparent inputs, encoded as in Bitcoin. ≥ 1 Varies tx_out_count compactSize uint Number of transparent outputs. ≥ 1 Varies tx_out tx_out Transparent outputs, encoded as in Bitcoin. ≥ 1 4 lock_time uint32 A Unix epoch time (UTC) or block height , encoded as in Bitcoin . ≥ 3 4 nExpiryHeight uint32 A block height in the range {1499999999} after which the transaction will expire, or 0 to disable expiry ([ZIP-2O3]). ≥ 4 8 valueBalance int64 The net value of Sapling Spend transfers minus Output transfers . ≥ 4 Varies nShieldedSpend compactSize uint The number of Spend descriptions in vShieldedSpend. ≥ 4 384· nShieldedSpend vShieldedSpend SpendDescription [nShieldedSpend] A sequence of Spend descriptions , encoded as in §7.3 ' Spend Description Encoding and Consensus ' on p.
-88. ≥ 4 Varies nShieldedOutput compactSize uint The number of Output descriptions in vShieldedOutput. ≥ 4 948. nShieldedOutput vShieldedOutput OutputDescription [nShieldedOutput] A sequence of Output descriptions , encoded as in §7.4 'Output Description Encoding and Consensus' on p.
-88. ≥ 2 Varies nJoinSplit compactSize uint The number of JoinSplit descriptions in vJoinSplit.
-23 1802. nJoinSplit vJoinSplit JSDescriptionBCTV14 [nJoinSplit] A sequence of JoinSplit descriptions using BCTV14 proofs, encoded as in §7.2 'JoinSplit Description Encoding and Consensus' on p.
-87. ≥ 4 1698- nJoinSplit vJoinSplit JSDescriptionGroth16 [nJoinSplit] A sequence of JoinSplit descriptions using Groth16 proofs, encoded as in §7.2 ' JoinSplit Description Encoding and Consensus ' on p.
-87. $\geq 2 \dagger$ 32 joinSplitPubKey char[32] An encoding of a JoinSplitSig public validating key. ≥ 2 † 64 joinSplitSig char[64] A signature on a prefix of the transaction encoding, to be verified using joinSplitPubKey. ≥ 4 ‡ 64 bindingSig char[64] A signature on the SIGHASH transaction hash, to be verified as specified in §5.4.6.2 'Binding Signature' on p.
-67.
+Version Bytes Name Data Type Description 14 4 header uint32 Contains: · fOverwintered flag (bit 31) · version (bits 300) - transaction version.
+34 4 nVersionGroupId uint32 Version group ID (nonzero).
+14 Varies tx_in_count compactSize Number of transparent inputs.
+14 Varies tx_in tx_in Transparent inputs, encoded as in Bitcoin.
+14 Varies tx_out_count compactSize Number of transparent outputs.
+14 Varies tx_out tx_out Transparent outputs, encoded as in Bitcoin.
+14 4 lock_time uint32 Unix-epoch UTC time or block height , encoded as in Bitcoin .
+34 4 nExpiryHeight uint32 A block height in the range {1499999999} after which the transaction will expire, or 0 to disable expiry.
+[ZIP-203] 4 8 valueBalanceSapling int64 The net value of Sapling spends minus outputs.
+4 Varies nSpendsSapling compactSize The number of Spend descriptions in vSpendsSapling.
+4 384. nSpendsSapling vSpendsSapling SpendDescriptionV4 [nSpendsSapling] A sequence of Spend descriptions , encoded per §7.3 'Spend Description Encoding and Consensus' on p.
+90. 4 Varies nOutputsSapling compactSize The number of Output descriptions in vOutputsSapling.
+4 948. nOutputsSapling vOutputsSapling OutputDescriptionV4 [nOutputsSapling] A sequence of Output descriptions , encoded per §7.4 'Output Description Encoding and Consensus ' on p.
+90. 24 Varies nJoinSplit compactSize The number of JoinSplit descriptions in vJoinSplit.
+23 1802· nJoinSplit vJoinSplit JSDescriptionBCTV14 [nJoinSplit] A sequence of JoinSplit descriptions using BCTV14 proofs, encoded per § 7.2 'JoinSplit Description Encoding and Consensus' on p.
+89. 4 1698· nJoinSplit vJoinSplit JSDescriptionGroth16 [nJoinSplit] A sequence of JoinSplit descriptions using Groth16 proofs, encoded per §7.2 'JoinSplit Description Encoding and Consensus' on p.
+89. 24 † 32 joinSplitPubKey byte[32] An encoding of a JoinSplitSig public validating key.
+24† 64 joinSplitSig byte[64] A signature on a prefix of the transaction encoding, validated using joinSplitPubKey as specified in § 4.10 'Non-malleability (Sprout)' on p.
+38. 4 ‡ 64 bindingSigSapling byte[64] A Sapling binding signature on the SIGHASH transaction hash, validated as specified in § 5.4.6.2 'Binding Signature (Sapling)' on p.
+69.